BachVy/HE-THONG-QUAN-LY-THU-VIEN/README.md

 Contributions are encouraged!
 Fork the repository and submit pull requests for improvements or bug fixes.

 ## License
-Distributed under the MIT License.
-Refer to the `LICENSE` file for more details (if included).
+No License

 ## Contact
-For support or issues, please create an issue on the repository or reach out to the maintainers.
+For support or issues, please create an issue on the repository